tdwg/process/review_manager.md

 The **Independent Reviewers**

 1. Are expected to have a high level of understanding of the domain and of the technical issues related to the proposed standard.
-2. Provide an unbiased assessment on the proposed standard.
+2. Provide an unbiased assessment of the proposed standard.
 3. Report to the Review Manager in a timely manner.

 In the interest of supporting open science and to recognize their contributions, reviewers will be identified by default when they submit their reviews.
 However the option to remain anonymous will be available to the reviewers in order to promote candidness.